AirenSoft/OvenLiveKit-Web/README.md

     console.log(error);
 });
 ```
-#### `OvenLiveKit.getDevices()`
+#### `OvenLiveKit.getDevices(type)`
-- This static method lists the available media input and output devices, such as microphones, cameras, headsets, and so forth.
+- This method lists the available media input and output devices, such as microphones, cameras, headsets, and so forth.
+- Specify a type 'audio' to list just audio devices, 'video' for video devices, or 'both' for all devices.
+The default is 'both' if no type is provided.
 - `videoinput`, `audioinput`, `audiooutput`, `other` is available input/output devices.
 You can use `deviceId` to specify a device to streaming or `label` to make device selection UI.

 ### Media APIs